Aayushi0008/Deepfake-Detection/README.md

 ## Dataset Preparation

+All python scripts are run inside a kubernetes pod.
-If running the code in a container, then use the yaml files in the docker folder in the repository.
+First, run pod_creation.sh in the master node to create a pod (within DGX-2 server) Next, use the yaml files inside the yaml folder to run any particular script.
+If needed, assign the number of V-100 GPUs needed in the configuration.

 ```
 Script Usage: process_frames.py [--video_path] [--output_path] [--start_frame] [--end_frame]